sans-serif serif

-MooTools for Beginners Part 6 – Coding an Animated Menu with `Class`
+MooTools for Beginners Part 6 - Coding an Animated Menu With `Class`

 When I first started working with MooTools I was writing code that was typically a series of functions and a lot of logic inside of my domready code.
 After a while I had a nagging feeling that there was a better way to write code.
 There is, and it’s called Class.
 If MooTools were barbeque, Class would be the sauce–and the sauce is the boss.
 In this and the next few articles in MooTools for Beginners I hope to write the articles I was looking for when figuring how to write javascript with Class.